Peshawari Kadhai Gosht

 Cover the pan with a tight-fitting lid and cook for 20-25 minutes.
 Stir a few times in between.

 Note – There is no need to add any extra water as the mutton will cook in its own juices.
-Having said that, if the curry is getting dry and burning at the bottom of the pan at any point while cooking, feel free to add some water.
+Having said that, if the curry gets dry and burns at the bottom of the pan at any point while cooking, add some water.

 Note – You can add a handful of crushed crispy fried onions at this stage for a richer taste.